hejkohejko/bookbind/README.md

 Consult the 'explanation.png' file included

 # WHAT IS EMPTY.PNG?
-OR THE PRINTABLE DIRECTORY?
+OR FILES.TXT?

 Do not delete them, it's here so the program doesn't die to death.